The complete HSP Framework

 It is not therapy, a personality test, a type system or a clinical treatment protocol.

-It is a practical systems framework for coaching: a way to understand recurring behavior as output from input, meaning, operating rules, activation, capacity, protection and feedback.
+It is a practical systems framework for coaching: a way to understand recurring behavior as output from input, meaning, operating rules / learned system logic, activation, capacity / choice space, protection as possible output function and feedback.

 HSP does not try to place people into fixed categories.
 It does not ask: “What type are you?” but: “Which system conditions are active right now?”

 That is why HSP does not use labels as identity.
-A pattern, reaction or protective strategy does not define who someone is.
+A pattern, reaction or protective strategy / automatic output does not define who someone is.
 It shows which route the system has learned to use under certain conditions.

 HSP helps make patterns visible and discussable.
 It does not replace medical or psychological care, and it does not claim to be clinically validated.